-"Nature of activities or purpose and intended nature of business relationship" A sufficient description should be provided to enable the accepting financial services business to properly categorise the underlying nature of the arrangements.
-If the activity is of commercial nature, then additional information may be required.
+"Nature of activities A sufficient description should be provided to enable the accepting financial services business to properly categorise the underlying nature of the arrangements.
+If the activity is of purpose and intended nature of commercial nature, then additional information may be required. business relationship"